E-Baird/CPSC-481-final-project/tasks.md

 ### What are they currently doing:

 Students:
-- currently everything is done through the TFDL website: [U of C Makerspace](https://library.ucalgary.ca/makerspace_training/home)
+- currently everything is done either in person, or through the TFDL website: [U of C Makerspace](https://library.ucalgary.ca/makerspace_training/home)
     - it includes an overview of the space and the tools and some demos for each one
 - currently tools such as the 3D printers can't be booked, so the site just tells users to arrive with plenty of time to spare
     - you also can't leave things printing overnight